tjhickey724/MasteryLearningApp/README.md

 # MasteryLearningApp
-This is a highly opinionated version of the older Mastery Learning App.
+This is a highly opinionated version of the older SpecsGradingApp

 See the [documentation](./doc/README.md)